ipfs/ipfs-docs/docs/concepts/what-is-ipfs.md

 ### Vendor lock-in

 IPFS prevents <VueCustomTooltip label="When a user is forced to continue using a product (such as a cloud computing service), because switching to another vendor is impractical, costly, legally constrained, or technically non-trivial / incompatible." underlined multiline is-medium>vendor lock-in</VueCustomTooltip> , as users have sovereignty over their data and infrastructure.
+This is enabled by content-addressing, which decouples the data from a single location or infrastructure provider.
+Unlike traditional cloud vendors, IPFS enables you to change data storage locations without changing things like APIs and data management.
 In addition, because IPFS is open-source, community-maintained and modular, users are not obligated to use a particular subsystem (described in [How IPFS works](#how-ipfs-works)).
 Instead, users can customize IPFS to accomodate their preferred technologies, needs and values.